quantumlib/OpenFermion/docker/README.md

 ```

 where "default" can be replaced by the name of whichever virtual machine whose
 ip address you want to check.
-Assuming the Docker image for OpenFermion is
+Assuming the Docker image for OpenFermion is built
-already built and is called openfermion_docker, run the container with an additional -p flag:
+and called openfermion_docker, run the container with an additional -p flag:

 ```